Kostas Fortounis: Olympiacos

-On 18 September 2020, in the 2020–21 Super League Greece opener game, the entry of Fortounis in the beginning of the second half, along with his first goal in the season, changed the image of the match and Olympiakos started the championship with a 3–0 home win against Asteras Tripoli.
+On 18 September 2020, in the 2020–21 Super League Greece opener game, the entry of Fortounis in the beginning of the second half, along with his first goal in the season, changed the image of the match and Olympiakos started the championship with a 3–0 home win against Asteras Tripolis.
 On 24 October 2020, according to club's reports, Fortounis rejected a €3 million per year offer for a three-year contract from Saudi Arabia club Al Nassr FC.
 Fortounis finished the season with 46 appearances (9 goals, 11 assists) in all competitions.

 On 27 June 2021, he twisted into an unsuspecting phase during the first test match against Wolfsberger AC, resulting in a cruciate ligament rupture in his left knee.
 Two years ago he suffered the same injury to his right knee in another test match against Hamburger SV (early July) and was out of action for six months.
-Fortounis after a difficult 2021–22 season, finished the 2022–23 season with 28 appearances (4 goals, 9 assists) in all competitions.
-The 2023–24 season with 49 appearances (11 goals, 19 assists) in all competitions is probably the best in his career so far.
+Fortounis, after a difficult 2021–22 season, finished the 2022–23 season with 28 appearances (4 goals, 9 assists) in all competitions.
+He finished the 2023–24 season with 49 appearances (11 goals, 19 assists) in all competitions.

+Fortounis eventually led Olympiacos to their second European title in the 2023-24 season (after the youth team won the UEFA Youth League in the same season), the UEFA Europa Conference League, which was won by beating Fiorentina 1-0 in the final with a goal by Ayoub El Kaabi after extra time.